Many Glacier Hotel 1963, where the fantasy began

 I studied writing in high school and college and the craft I learned there was well worth the time.
 While I spent less time in the park, my total of seven months there over the span of several summers shaped my life and work more than any college course.
 Perhaps I was more impressionable than most or perhaps it is a writer’s natural focus on experience that has made this place loom larger than life.

 For a writer, time neither steals away old joys nor heals old wounds, and I came away from the park with my fair share of both.
-For better or worse, they have sustained me and defined my outlook, while becoming the setting for my magical realism (Garden of Heaven: an Odyssey) novel and two contemporary fantasies (The Sun Singer and Sarabande).
+For better or worse, they have sustained me and defined my outlook, while becoming the setting for my magical realism (Mountain Song) novel and two contemporary fantasies (The Sun Singer and Sarabande).

 Virginia Woolf once wrote that all of a writer’s secrets loom large in his work.
 I think that might be true because this setting impacted me just as much as Hogwarts impacted Harry Potter and “The Land” impacted Thomas Covenant.
 So it is that this faraway place flows out onto the page in my storytelling as a true love of mountains, wildflowers, bears and all the events that did happen or might have happened in the shining mountains.